zikuicai/agentic-safety/README.md

 ### Jailbreak Experiments

-For the jailbreak experiments, you need to first run Python scripts to generate the data points, which will later be _evaluated_ (see [this section](#section-id)).
+For the jailbreak experiments, you need to first run Python scripts to generate the data points, which will later be _evaluated_ (see [Jailbreak Defense Evaluations](#jailbreak-defense-evaluations)).

 #### Jailbreak Defenses
 You can use one of the following methods (each method supports :